derekmarion/sql-32-flavors-1/README.md

 - Ice cream cone

 They have many different flavors and even offer *dairy-free* ice cream!
 Your ice cream comes in a waffle cone, a sugar cone, or, just for kids, [a cake cone](https://www.webstaurantstore.com/guide/678/types-of-ice-cream-cones.html).
+They also have *gluten-free* cones.

 ### Employees & Hours